top of page

 The Rochester Women's Community Chorus (RWCC) is a non-auditioned group creating harmony by singing music of all genres since 1978.

 Our chorus family consists of a diverse group of people who share a love of music.
 We welcome singers regardless of any prior musical experience or expertise, and are committed to helping our chorus grow musically.
-Non-singing members are welcome to join our extended family as volunteers, sponsors, or board members.
+All members of the LGBTQIA2S+ community, allies and open-minded people 18 and older who can sing in the treble range (soprano/alto) and are comfortable singing under the Rochester Women's Community Chorus "banner" are welcome and encouraged to sing with us, regardless of gender identity.

 RWCC 100 Years of Music Jan.
 2025 cr.
 Bill Fowlkes.jpg